testfairy/docs/docs/04_iOS_SDK/03_Session_Attributes.md

 [TestFairy setAttribute:@"favorite_color" withValue:@"blue"];
 ```

-It will mark this session with the values above, so when you review the recording, you have more information about the person running the app.
+This will mark the session with the values above, so when you review the recording, you have more information about the person running the app.

 ### Notes